Overtaking the Men: Travelling by Harley to Malaysia

 Enjoy this?
 Get stuck into more Things to do

-From a thriller involving Singapore's expats to a heart-wrenching tale of secrets, here's our top reads in Singapore's bookstores this month
+From a crime novel secretly written by J.K.
+Rowling to fun local recipes, here's our top reads in Singapore's bookstores this month